-We are proud to hold the Best Retailer Innovation Awards from BBC Food and Farming Awards 2021
+We are proud to hold the Best Retailer Innovation Awards from BBC Food and Farming Awards 2021.

-Waitrose & Partners has also retained its tier one ranking in the 2021 Business Benchmark on Farm Animal Welfare (BBFAW).
+Waitrose & Partners is also closely engaged with the Business Benchmark on Farm Animal Welfare (BBFAW).
 The BBFAW is the leading global measure of farm animal welfare management, policy commitment, performance and disclosure in food companies.
+The latest results can be found on BBFAW.com